lumarega/android-dark-theme-sample/README.md

-## Android Dark Theme Sample
+## Android Themes Sample

-This is a sample on how to set up the a Dark Theme in Android.
+This is a sample on how to have different themes in your app.
+The themes are set up via build config and the goal is that each different theme has its own styles, string resources, image resources and a Dark theme version.

 Here are some useful links in the subject: